alexhkurz/BlocklyPrisonersDilemma/README.md

 An example of how to tie a Blockly DSL to a backend that can be communicated with via HTTP requests.

 The example provides a very rudimentary DSL for designing a strategy that plays the [iterated prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma#The_iterated_prisoner's_dilemma).
 There are currently only [2 players](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/56446625474fa0e4931fe32e01046ee6ab9104ef/server/game_logic.js#L4) allowed.
 The implemented [payoff matrix](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/main/server/game_logic.js#L6) is based on payoffs $3>2>1>0$.
-The game always runs for [`numberOfRounds`](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/main/server/game_logic.js#L16) rounds (the length of a game should be probabilistic).
+The game always runs for [`numberOfRounds`](https://github.com/alexhkurz/BlocklyPrisonersDilemma/blob/main/server/game_logic.js#L16) rounds.

+**Some Limitations:**

+- The DSL is quite minimal; many interesting strategies cannot be expressed.
+- The number of rounds is fixed but should be probabilistic.
+- The number of players is bound by 2.
+- Only the second player gets the result of the game.
+- There is no support for organising tournaments, keeping stats.
 ## Functionality

 - Design a strategy for the iterated prisoner's dilemma.